Styyx1/Nocturnia-Readme/README.md

 - Abandoned by Arkay for helping me with Requiem and the addon choices.
 - Zélie for ideas to work without the DLC
 - The Animonculory Dev Team.
-- Phoenix for [Skyrim Modding Essentials](https://thephoenixflavour.com/skyrim-se/sme/) which this list used as a base and helped me setup everything easily.
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.